What's it to You?

 Peter turned and saw the disciple whom Jesus loved following them, the one who had been reclining at the table close to him… When Peter saw him, he said to Jesus, “Lord, what about this man?”
 Jesus said to him, “If it is my will that he remain until I come, what is that to you?
 You follow me!”
 John 21:20-22

-Have you ever wondered why God allows some Christians to suffer so much, and others seem to glide through life effortlessly, painlessly?
-I know many Godly men and women who seem to suffer without end.
+Have you ever wondered why God allows some Christians to suffer so much, and others seem to glide through life relatively pain-free?
+I know many godly men and women who seem to suffer without end.
 Their pain is more than I have ever experienced; they’ve faced more trials in a year than I’ve faced in my entire life.
 Why is that?
 Am I loved by God more than these people?
 Are they glorifying God more through their suffering than I can in my blessings?
 The comparisons go in all directions.

 Jesus was foretelling that Peter, just like himself, would be led to his death, arms stretched out in his own crucifixion.
 Tradition points to Peter being crucified upside down during Nero’s persecution, not wanting to be crucified in the same manner as his Lord.

 Peter died a horrible, agonizing death.
-Most historians agree that all of the other apostles met similar, violent ends to their lives.
-Except John.
-John died peacefully in his old age.
+Most historians agree that most of the other apostles met similar, violent ends to their lives.
+Except for John.
+John died, presumably peacefully, in his old age.
 Why?
 Because that was how each “was to glorify God.”
 When God bestows on us blessings we should proclaim his glory joyfully and humbly.
 But when he allows us to suffer, we have the opportunity to proclaim him King through our hopefulness and faith.
 God’s glory is what's important, not our circumstances.